-The driver shall within seven days disclose to the Council in writing details of any conviction, including Cautions, imposed on him during the period of the licence.
+The driver shall within seven days disclose to the Council in writing details of any conviction, including Cautions, imposed on him during the period of the licenceor advise of any offences where you are being charged with a criminal offence and Police or other regulatory investigations1.
 A driver who is required to appear at a Licensing Panel following conviction for a driving offence may be subject to a referral to the Driving Standards Agency with a requirement to pass the Agencies Assessment test.
 Failure to complete and pass the test may result in the driver having their Private Hire drivers licence revoked.